-Towering over the city of Athens, the Acropolis dates back to 4BC – to the days of ancient Greece.
-The rocky citadel is topped with the ruins of several impressive monuments, including the iconic Parthenon temple – which boasts incredible views of the city.
+Towering over the city of Athens, the Acropolis dates back to 4BC – the days of ancient Greece.
+The rocky citadel is topped with the ruins of several impressive monuments, including the iconic Parthenon temple – which boasts incredible views back towards the city.

 18. Have a spa break in the Italian Lakes

 The glassy waters and rolling hills of the Italian Lakes make it one of Europe’s most serene spots – perfectly complemented by the area’s crop of luxurious spa hotels.
 Grand Hotel Tremezzo and Il Sereno on Laka Como both boast lavish spa treatments and swimming pools, while Lake Garda’s Lefay Resort & Spa is also a grand spot for a getaway.

 What could be better than hanging out on a Cornwall beach, with a genuine Cornish ice cream in hand?
 You’ll never look at a Cornetto the same way again.
 Discover Falmouth, where stunning spa hotel St Michaels Falmouth offers a near beachfront retreat.
 Or visit wide, sandy Watergate Bay – one of Cornwall’s best beaches – where the Watergate Bay Hotel overlooks the stunning ocean.

 20. Take a river cruise on the Rhine